chinamike65/hugo-tuolesi/content/book4/book4en.md

 When taking a bath, visualize the cleansing of the Buddha's body, when eating, and when offering offerings to the Buddha in the place of concentration, so that you can quickly achieve meditation.

+##### （2）Vigilance and Drowsiness

-(2) It is a serious fault to be alert to the drowsy and drowsy places that are blurred and not bright.
+It is a serious fault to be alert to the drowsy and drowsy places that are blurred and not bright.

 During the process of meditating and contemplating, if the concentration is not bright, that is, a subtle drowsiness occurs.
 In this state, it can be delayed for a long time.